LaMEM _ Lithosphere and Mantle Evolution Model

 We develop LaMEM on Linux and Mac machines, but we also have had success on Windows 10, where we recommend installing it through the (new) bash shell.
 In order for LaMEM to work, you'll need to install the correct version of PETSc first.
 PETSc is usually not backwards compatible, so it won't work with the incorrect version.
 Also please note that we do not always immediately update LaMEM to the latest version of PETSc, so you may have to download/install an older version.

-• PETSc: See http://www.mcs.anl.gov/petsc/petsc-as/documentation/installation.html for installation instructions.
-We also provide some installation instructions on how to compile PETSc (and mpich, gcc, as well as PETSc) on various machines in /doc/installation.
+• PETSc: Go here to see the installation instructions.
+We also provide some installation instructions on how to compile PETSc (and mpich, gcc, as well as PETSc) on various machines in /info/installation .
 The simplest manner is sometimes to let PETSc install all additional packages (like MPICH), but that often does not result in the most efficient code.
 You also have to make sure that the path is set correctly in that case (for MPICH, for example).
 On a large scale cluster, you will have to link against the cluster libraries (for MPI, for example).

 • If you want to do debugging of LaMEM as well, it is a good idea to install both a DEBUG and an OPTIMIZED version of PETSc, in separate directories.